 The idea is that A is a Cauchy surface which determines the state on the slice BC - all of the information required to know the state at BC is there at A (and vice versa).
 More generally, in a relativistic field theory, there is a unitary operator relating states on any two slicings of a causal diamond, so the relative entropy only depends on the diamond, not on the slicing.
-38 Notice that it is not true that the state of A is related 38For more on this point, a good place to start is §2 of this paper.
+51 Notice that it is not true that the state of A is related by a unitary to the state of A at a later time - in that case, information from \bar{A} can reach parts of A, so ρ_A itself evolves by open-system evolution.
+But Lorentz invariance forbids anything outside A from influencing the state on the slice BC (or anything else in the causal diamond of A) - whatever initial entanglement A shares with its complement remains in the state of BC.